mo-sharif/ionic-angular-app/README.md

 # ionic-angular-app

 This template will serve as a Front end for WordPress powered websites.
-This works by exposing API resources of a WordPress website and requesting thoes resourece through our Angular/ionic front end.
+This works by exposing API resources of a WordPress website and requesting these resources through our Angular/ionic front end.

 ### Preview